 - a) How many corners of the 20-dimensional cube have all 0's in their coordinates?
 How many have exactly one 1 in their coordinates?
 How many have exactly two 1's in their coordinates?
 How many have exactly three 1's in their coordinates?
 How many have exactly four 1's in their coordinates?
-[This starts out very easy, then becomes harder.] - b) Use a)'s answer to find the total number of corners of the 20-dimensional unit cube which have 1's in at most four coordinates. - c) Use b)'s answer to find the total number of corners of the 20-dimensional unit cube whose distance to 0 is at most 2. $(2 = \sqrt{1^2 + 1^2 + 1^2}, 1)$ - d) Use c)'s answer to find the proportion of the corners of the 20-dimensional unit cube which have distance to the origin greater than 2.
+[This starts out very easy, then becomes harder.] - b) Use a)'s answer to find the total number of corners of the 20-dimensional unit cube which have 1's in at most four coordinates. - c) Use b)'s answer to find the total number of corners of the 20-dimensional unit cube whose distance to 0 is at most 2. $(2 = \sqrt{1^2 + 1^2 + 1^2} + 1^2)$ - d) Use c)'s answer to find the proportion of the corners of the 20-dimensional unit cube which have distance to the origin greater than 2.

-Unit cubes are quite weird when n is large.
+You may now believe unit cubes are quite weird when n is large.
+This is true: